 Type: Compact | Sensor size: APS-C | Megapixels: 16MP (effective) | Lens: Fixed 23mm f/1.7 | Autofocus: Contrast based AF system | LCD: 3in fixed touchscreen, 920,000 dots | Viewfinder: N/A | Continuous shooting: 5fps | Max video resolution: Full HD | User level: Enthusiast

-here are not many Leica cameras you’d feel confident about stepping into the deep blue and briny with – so full marks to this waterproof version of the same manufacturer’s X-E compact camera that doesn’t slouch when it comes to core specs.
+There are not many Leica cameras you’d feel confident about stepping into the deep blue and briny with – so full marks to this waterproof version of the X-E compact camera that doesn’t slouch when it comes to core specs.
 The X-U has an APS-C format chip and a wide angle 23mm equivalent bright/fast f/1.7 Summilux prime lens for delivering those shallow (water) depth of field images.
 The price is a lot to pay for a toughened camera, yet this compact is also shock resistant, dust sealed and shatterproof.
 For those thinking of taking it for a dip, the body is fully waterproofed down to a depth of 15 metres and also features an underwater protection filter.

 Further worthy of note here for those as equally interested in image quality as ruggedness, is a larger APS-C format sensor capable of capturing 16 megapixel images.
 This combo should deliver better quality than either the one-inch sensor or 1/2.3-inch chip found in rival waterproof cameras, even if they are nearly a tenth of this Leica’s asking price.

 This high-end adventure camera can also capture Full HD video too – perfect for capturing those shoals of fish in-camera.
 In short this is a waterproof camera at an eye-watering price – but one that very much stands out from the crowd.

 Upgraded black and white rangefinder camera seeks specialist owner